Leonid Blyum's Everything I Know Series

 to keep informed of the latest events!

-Among other its other purposes, the Archive hopes to eventually make these, and all biotensegrity-related materials, accessible to the emerging community of researchers, clinicians, inventors, academics, systems scientists and other professionals who study biotensegrity, and to one day provide an institutional home so that these materials can be preserved and presented to optimal benefit of the public, so that the work of understanding the implications of biotensegrity can continue to expand.
+Among other its other purposes, the Archive provides biotensegrity-related educational content which is freely accessible to the emerging community of researchers, clinicians, inventors, academics, systems scientists and other professionals who study biotensegrity.
 The Archive is additionally committed to preserving the integrity and authenticity of Levin's original concept while capturing and building on the knowledge Dr. Levin has accumulated.

-Biotensegrity is a branch of science, just as chemistry, biology and calculus are, thus biotensegrity is not a proper noun.
+As a branch of science, just as with "chemistry", "biology" and "calculus", biotensegrity is not a proper noun.
 The Archive honors Dr. Levin's wish that it always be spelled and written: biotensegrity.

 I'd like to donate now!